Table Of Contents

-Walking around Hoi An Ancient Town, tourists will be able to “live” virtual with golden walls, paper flowers, and alleyways.
+Walking around Hoi An Ancient Town, tourists will be able to “live” virtually with golden walls, paper flowers, and alleyways.
 In fact, these things lead through the roads with panoramic views of the old town.
-Tourists can wander along the walking streets, enjoy colorful lanterns.
+Tourists can wander along the walking streets, and enjoy colorful lanterns.
 Moreover, they can visit some beautiful historical places such as the Old houses, Assembly halls, learn to make lanterns as well as enjoy the local street foods.

 6.2.
 An Bang Beach Hoi An

 Not far from the Japanese Covered Bridge.
 An Bang Beach is on Top 25 most beautiful beaches in Asia voted by tourists in 2017, and it brings a quiet and peaceful beauty.
-Truly, travelers can enjoy fine white sand, where they can rent canoes or water motorbike to conquer the waves.
+Truly, travelers can enjoy fine white sand, where they can rent canoes or water motorbikes to conquer the waves.

 6.3.
 Cham Island (Cù Lao Chàm)

 Only 15km from Cua Dai Beach, Cham Island consists of more than 8 large and small islands adjacent.
-Also, it is pristine and very peaceful as well as there are adventure games like surfing, diving, snorkeling or windsurfing here.
+Also, it is pristine and very peaceful as well as there are adventure games like surfing, diving, snorkeling, or windsurfing here.